degaart/scalable-font2/libsfn/potracelib/README.md

 This is a heavily stripped down version of the brilliant, but increadibly bloated and badly organized [potrace](http://potrace.sourceforge.net/potrace.html) repository.

 I've removed all the bloat, leaving only the essential core functions.
-I've made very very small modifications (like including stdint.h), otherwise this code is verbatim.
+I've made very very small modifications (like including stdint.h and replacing sqrt with builtin_sqrtf to avoid depending on libm), otherwise this code is verbatim.

 Compilation
 -----------